ryought/CubismJsComponents/README.md

 Whenever releasing a product using source code from this project, you just have to make sure that you link your product with the *Cubism Core*.
 Refer to [this license](http://live2d.com/eula/live2d-open-software-license-agreement_en.html) for the gritty details.

-The assets(character model, image file, sound file, etx...) in this project are licensed individually.
+The assets(character model, image file, sound file, etc...) in this project are licensed individually.
 Whenever releasing a product using the assets from this project, you just have to make sure that you have met the qualification of license.
 Refer to [this license](http://www.live2d.com/eula/live2d-free-material-license-agreement_en.html) and [this guideline](http://docs.live2d.com/kr/cubism-editor-manual/sample-model/) and [detail of guideline](http://docs.live2d.com/cubism-editor-manual/character-guidelines/) for the gritty details.